VysotskiVadim/VysotskiVadim.blog/_posts/2021-01-01-android-pick-file.markdown

 ### Requirements

-As a user, I want to pick a file from my phone or from a third-party cloud storage*(like Dropbox or Goole Drive)*, of supported format ({{page.supportedFileTypes}}) so that file is uploaded to the server.
+As a user, I want to pick a file from my phone or third-party cloud storage*(like Dropbox or Goole Drive)*, of supported format ({{page.supportedFileTypes}}) so that file is uploaded to the server.